Medlar-with-Wesham: Urban development

-On 11 November 2011 a further application was received, from the same developer, proposing a development of 100 dwellings, on part of the same site, directly overlooking the recreation ground and allotments.
-Soon after, a new campaign to stop the plan was initiated by the Wesham Action Group.
-A public meeting took place on 11 January 2012, at the Community Centre, and unanimous opposition to the plan was strongly voiced.
-At their meeting on 12 September, the FBC Development Management Committee refused the application.

-On 9 November it was announced that an appeal against the refusal had been lodged and that the matter would be dealt with by another inquiry.
-The public inquiry, which was originally scheduled for four days, began on 19 February 2013, at Wesham Community Centre on Church Road, with Inspector Clive Sproule in the chair.
-Fylde Borough Council had announced, at short notice, that they would not attend and would not be submitting any evidence in opposition to the plan.
-The appellant was again represented by Roger Lancaster.
-In August 2013 it was announced that the Inspector had decided in favour of the appellant.
-Despite permission being granted at appeal, for the building of up to 100 new homes, on 2 December 2013 yet another outline application was submitted by the same developer for redevelopment of the site for up to 264 new dwellings.
-This application was refused.

 In November 2013 local businessman David Haythornthwaite announced plans for a £12 million development of land at Mill Farm adjacent to the A585.
 The plan included a 6,000 capacity stadium for AFC Fylde, a Sports Science building, a full-sized football pitch, a full-sized hockey pitch, an industrial distribution centre, a hotel, an Aldi foodstore, a pub, a drive-through restaurant and a petrol filling station.
 A campaign group "Save Wesham and Kirkham" was formed to oppose the plan and a public meeting was arranged for 13 December, at Wesham Community Centre, to discuss the plan.
 Work began at the site in early 2015.

+In 2023 plans for a new primary care centre and a care home on the former hospital site on Derby Road were taken forward, and the site was later partly occupied by Pear Tree House Care Home.